You did it! Your blog is starting to make some money!!!

 Disclosure: I am not a tax professional.
 Nope.
 I am not a CPA, bookkeeper, accountant, or lawyer.
 What I share here is my advice based on what I have done since 2009 on my blogs.
 You must consult with a professional if you have specific questions or issues that may arise for your location.

-Why should you track your income and expenses?
+Why you need to track blog income and expenses

 There are a few reasons why every blogger needs to keep accurate accounting records.